 No talk of Megève would be complete without mentioning gastronomy.
-There are hundreds of very chic (and very expensive) eateries in Megève, with perhaps the most celebrated being Emmanuel Renaut’s Flocon de Sel, which boasts three Michelin stars, closely followed by the Le 1920 with two and La Table de l’Alpaga with one star.
+There are hundreds of very chic eateries in Megève, with perhaps the most celebrated being Emmanuel Renaut’s Flocon de Sel, which boasts three Michelin stars, closely followed by the Le 1920 with two and La Table de l’Alpaga and Le Prima restaurants with one star.

 Boutique shopping and tea rooms

+Megeve has its fair share of ski hire shops as you’d expect in a ski resort, but take a wander around the impossibly pretty village centre in Megève and you’ll see high fashion brands such as Marc Jacobs, Dolce&Gabbana, Prada, Gucci and Colmar in the windows of the very smart boutiques.
 There are also lots of delightful tea rooms and chocolateries where you can sip a cup of Early Grey and watch the world go by.
-Take a wander around the impossibly pretty village centre in Megève and you’ll see high fashion brands such as Marc Jacobs, Dolce&Gabbana, Prada, Gucci and Colmar in the windows of some very smart boutiques.

-Culture, art, shopping and aerial sightseeing – Megève has it all
+Culture, art, shopping & aerial sightseeing – Megève has it all

 As soon as your Mountain Drop-offs transfer arrives in Megeve, you’ll instantly get that sense of luxury that the whole resort oozes.
 Whilst not always cheap, there are some great activities (besides the skiing) that are bound to see you falling in love with this cutesy alpine village just that little bit more.
 Here’s our pick of faves for you:content-activities.php

 Splash the cash on a pleasure flight in a light aircraft from the Altiport in Megève.
 The high-altitude airstrip is on the beautiful plateau just before the Cote 2000 parking.
-In winter the plane uses ‘skis’ to take off from the snowy runway at 2000m and there are three aerial sightseeing circuits to choose from, giving a bird’s eye view of Mont Blanc from 76€ per person.
+In winter the plane uses ‘skis’ to take off in the snowy conditions of Megeve’s airport’s runway at 2000m.
+There are three aerial sightseeing circuits to choose from, giving a bird’s eye view of Mont Blanc from 76€ per person.
 We’ve done this trip and it is a truly brilliant journey!

 Do the ‘altitude apres-ski’ party thing at the famous Folie Douce, at the summit of the Mont Joux chairlift.
 Although technically in neighbouring St Gervais, this place is certainly a favourite with the skiers from Megève.
 Dance on the tables at 1958m until your ski boots can’t take any more and then very carefully ski back down as the lifts are closing.
 Surely THE place to be seen!

 Make sure you have a look around the exquisite Allard department store.
 It’s in the heart of the cobbled village square near the church and it’s the epitome of elegance – and there’s even a doorman to open the door and welcome you.
-Owned by a long-established Megevan family, this boutique has been selling posh things since 1935.
+Owned by a long-established Megevan family, you won’t find anything like pac-a-macs and cheap ski hire here, this boutique has been selling posh things since 1935!

 If you’re a culture vulture, a peek inside Megève’s Baroque-style church in the village centre is a must.
 It’s almost as sparkly and golden as the famous Christmas decorations that this resort is known for.
 You should also make time to visit the Megève and Haut Val d’Arly museums for an insight into the traditional Savoyard lifestyle before the rich and famous came to Megève to ski and party.